averydhall/cs257/webapp/end-to-end/readme.txt

 - When using the Player Info page, note that in rare cases, players included in the database do not have data as a result of never playing but still occupying a roster spot

+- Most features from the unimplemented "Advanced Search" page mockup have been newly integrated into "Player Info", so we have decided not to implement the former)